Aerobic, or cardiovascular exercise prescription is dependent

 - competitive factors must be considered and minimized

-Cycling training improved VO2 max more when tested on the
+1994).
+Cycling training improves VO2 max more when tested on

-cycle than when tested on the treadmill.
-The training effects
+the cycle than when tested on the treadmill, whereas running

-VO2 max approximately the same extent whether measured on the
+improves VO2 max approximately the same extent whether measured

 American College of Sports Medicine, (1995) Principles